Norstar134/cli-miniproject/README.md

-# deanna-miniproject
+# cli-miniproject

 ## Project Background

-For the mini project I had to code an application that helps a small pop-up cafe keep track of products, couriers and orders and persists the data.
+For this mini project, which was completed on a bootcamp, I had to code an application that helps a small pop-up cafe keep track of products, couriers and orders and persists the data.
 As well as, persisting the data, it must allow them to update and delete items.

 ## Client Requirements